-Ranked in the top 10 by Animation Career Review, graduates of RIT's MFA in animation work at the world's leading animation studios, including Disney Animation Studios, DreamWorks, Blue Sky Studios, and Nickelodeon.
+Graduates of RIT’s film and animation MFA work as artists, filmmakers, and storytellers at the world’s leading animation and live-action studios, including Disney Animation Studios, DreamWorks, and Nickelodeon.

 MFA students can develop skills in their area of expertise through exercise skill-based classes in lighting, animation, performance, cinematography, editing, directing, model building, computer compositing, and elective courses in the other CAD departments.
 This includes Photography, Computer Science, Gaming, Teaching, Design and Illustration and additional history and aesthetics classes in Film.

 Students have access to facilities like the theater, editing studios, and stop motion studios.